sagemathinc/sbir2015/desc2.md

 The first product offering, an individual membership in SageMathCloud at \$7/month, was made available in mid-May 2015.
-Courses with demanding computational needs (such as student exercises in  parallel computing) have contracted for dedicated resources.
-Together these dozens of customers have generated \$1300 (?) in revenue during May 2015.
+Courses with demanding computational needs (such as student exercises in  parallel computing) have paid for dedicated resources.
+Together these customers have generated nearly \$1500 in revenue.

-Through vast amounts of experience the team has an excellent understanding of the needs and requirements of their market: students, teachers and researchers in STEM disciplines.
+The team has an excellent
+understanding of the needs and requirements of their market.

-The contributors to SMC are vertically integrated with an excellent balance of contributors from high school, college, graduate schoool, teaching, research, and business.
+The contributors to SMC are vertically integrated with a balance of contributors from high school, college, graduate school, teaching, research, and business.
-The team consists of William Stein (Professor at Univ of Washington), Harald Schilly (applied mathematics graduate student in Vienna, Austria), Rob Beezer (professor at Univ of Puget Sound), and Jon Lee (Undergraduate at Univ of Washington).
+The core team consists of William Stein (Professor at Univ of Washington), Harald Schilly (applied mathematics graduate student in Vienna, Austria), Rob Beezer (professor at Univ of Puget Sound), and Jon Lee (Undergraduate at Univ of Washington).
-The team also  consult about business matters with Dennis Stein (San Diego businessman), Tim Abbot (co-founder of two successful tech startups), and Will Hearst (experienced venture capitalist, investor and philanthropist), and regularly discusses approaches to online homework with high school student Sequoia Lefthand.
+The team also consults about business matters with Dennis Stein (San Diego businessman), Tim Abbot (co-founder of two successful tech startups, now at Dropbox), and Will Hearst (experienced venture capitalist, investor and philanthropist), and discusses approaches to online homework with high school student Sequoia Lefthand.
+We have also consulted regularly with numerous faculty at Univ of Washington about the design of SMC, including Randy Leveque and Max Leiblich, and with Craig Citro and Robert Bradshaw at Google.

-The PI William Stein is CEO of SageMath Inc, and founded the SageMath open source mathematical software project in 2005.
+The PI, William Stein, founded the SageMath open source mathematical software project in 2005.
 He has managed millions of dollars in funding from NSF, Google, Microsoft, and DOD.
 He is the 2013 recipient of the ACM/SIGSAM Richard D. Jenks Memorial Prize for excellence in software engineering applied to computer algebra.
-He has significant market penetration in pure mathematics research: cited in at least 410 articles, theses and books, author of over forty original research articles in mathematics, and author of three published books.
+He has significant market penetration in pure mathematics research: he's been cited in at least 410 articles, theses and books, and is the author of over forty original research articles in mathematics, and  three published books.
-He has twenty years experience teaching undergraduate and graduate courses, has supervised four completed Ph.D. theses and dozens of undergraduate projects.
+He has twenty years experience teaching undergraduate and graduate courses, and has supervised four completed Ph.D. theses and several undergraduate projects.

 Harald Schilly is a Ph.D. student at Universität Wien in Vienna, Austria.
 (Note: Schilly would not be paid by any money coming from this grant.)
 Since 2007, he has made numerous contributions to the core SageMath library in numerical mathematics and optimization.
-He maintains numerous critical aspects of Sage infrastructure, such as web sites and mirror sites.
+He maintains numerous  aspects of the Sage infrastructure, such as web sites and mirror sites.
-He is the design lead of the SageMath website and brand and is Responsible for community management and  marketing Sage (social media, designing fliers, etc.)
+He is the design lead of the SageMath website and brand and is responsible for community management and  marketing Sage (social media, designing fliers, etc.)
 He has been heavily involved with SageMathCloud development, and assists William Stein with technical design decisions and implementation.
 He provides online help for  users, and is responsible for marketing SageMathCloud.
-He owns a consulting business in Austria that helps manage technical aspects of teaching courses at the university, doing data analysis, design,  programming, and statistics.
+He owns a consulting business in Austria that helps manage technical aspects of teaching courses at his university, doing data analysis, design, programming, and statistics.
 He has several years experience teaching programming courses.

 Robert Beezer has made numerous contributions to the core Sage library in linear algebra, graph theory and group theory, since 2009.
 He is an active member of the user and developer community, and has organized four Sage Days workshops specializing in educational uses of Sage.
-He mathematical research involves Algebraic Graph Theory, and he has published fifteen original research articles.
+His mathematical research involves Algebraic Graph Theory, and he has published fifteen original research articles.
 He has also written three online open source textbooks, which